-The Company's articles of association provide that shares can only be held in registered form.
+Our articles of association provide that shares can only be held in registered form.

-Holding of Shares
+Holdina of Shares

 The shares are registered in the name of the respective owners thereof in the registry maintained by or on behalf of the Company.